-Resource owners wishing to sell regulation service must at least supply a daily cost-based regulation offer reflecting both Regulation capability offer cost and the Regulation performance cost of the resource by 1415 the day prior to operation, and the remainder of the necessary data prior to Regulation market closing as stated above in Section 3.2.2 Regulation Market Data Timeline.
+Resource owners wishing to participate in the Regulation Market must at least supply a daily cost-based Regulation Offer reflecting both Regulation Capability Offer Cost and the Regulation Performance Cost of the resource by 1415 the day prior to the Operating Day, and the remainder of the necessary data prior to the Regulation Market closing as stated above in Section 3.2.2 of this Manual.

-Daily Regulation offers are locked as of 1415 the day prior to operation.
-The Markets Database is generally unavailable for updates to offers for the next Operating Day between 1100 and the time the Office of Interconnection posts the results of the Day-ahead Energy Market for that Operating Day while the Day-ahead market is being cleared.
-Hourly updates to Regulation offers, as defined in Section 3.2.2 of this Manual, can be submitted up to 65 minutes prior to the start of the operating hour.
-All resources listed as available for regulation with no offer price have their offer prices set to zero.
+Daily Regulation Offers are locked as of 1415 the day prior to the Operating Day.
+The markets database is generally unavailable for updates to offers for the next Operating Day between 1100 and the time the Office of Interconnection posts the results of the Day-ahead Energy Market for that Operating Day while the Day-ahead Market is being cleared.
+Hourly updates to Regulation Offers, as defined in Section 3.2.2 of this Manual, can be submitted up to sixty-five (65) minutes prior to the start of the operating hour.
+All resources listed as available for Regulation with no offer price have their offer prices set to zero.